jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Whether that is true is another point entirely.

-Finally we made our way down Zimmer and through Friendship Gallery to...
+Finally we made our way down *Zimmer* and through *Friendship Gallery* to...
-Camp X-Ray!
+Camp *X-Ray*!
 The overturned tent, courtesy of DanG from last year’s derig, greeted us.
 We set about making the camp home: collecting sand to cover the mould which had multiplied in our 11 month absence, building the sleeping platform of rocks, and setting up the beds of comf and sleeping bags.
 I was introduced to the delights of underground cuisine and the luxury of clean, clean, fleecy comf to wear.
 Less glamorous perhaps was having to piss into the same resealable bag as Myles (I think?
 Check UG logbook!
 Or maybe this was in our tent...)!
 I slept well that night.

-The next morning after a brew Jan and Jarv decided to have a cheeky push in Serpentine before heading out, while I was to familiarise myself with the cave with Myles.
+The next morning after a brew Jan and Jarv decided to have a cheeky push in *Serpentine* before heading out, while I was to familiarise myself with the cave with Myles.
-We pottered about Albert Hall and its various branches before finally heading down Serpentine to say hello to Jan and Jarv.
+We pottered about *Albert Hall* and its various branches before finally heading down *Serpentine* to say hello to Jan and Jarv.
-We turned around at the bottom of It Will Rain, the 600m of ascent on our minds.
+We turned around at the bottom of *It Will Rain*, the 600 m of ascent on our minds.
 At this point Myles said to keep going until Fistful of Tolars as he’d be right behind me.
 I headed out.

-At Zimmer I snagged a sneaky break, deciding to wait for Myles... and I waited, and waited, and waited.
+At *Zimmer* I snagged a sneaky break, deciding to wait for Myles... and I waited, and waited, and waited.
 Just as I was beginning to get concerned and go back for him, Myles appeared.
-Apparently he’d got confused in Albert Hall and had to try a few passages before finding the right one back!
+Apparently he’d got confused in *Albert Hall* and had to try a few passages before finding the right one back!
 A bit shaken but otherwise fine, we made our bid for the surface at a steady pace.
 The prussick out was actually less painful than I thought it would be; the never-ending, one-foot-in-front-of-the-other slog associated with carries was good preparation indeed!